 Throw some excellent gluten free food into the mix and I was one happy coeliac when we visited!

 We stayed at this lovely apartment so that we could self cater some of our meals.
 I would really recommend it as it was a handy location, had two lovely bedrooms, great kitchen dining and lounge area and air conditioning.
 PLUS a swimming pool which is a bonus for those warmer days.
 The location was pretty handy too as it was peaceful at night and only a short walk to the sights.

-Hotel Inspira Santa Marta is a good hotel option if you prefer, they have a coeliac society accredited restaurant in the hotel (detailed below) so you know you’ll be well fed.
+Inspira Liberdade Boutique Hotel is a good hotel option if you prefer, they have a coeliac society accredited restaurant in the hotel (detailed below) so you know you’ll be well fed.

 100% Gluten Free Lisbon Eateries